How is the information about psychiatric drugs on this page different from what’s provided by other online resources, and why should I read it?

 Related reading:

-Instructions and links for obtaining and understanding drug labels can be found in “The Withdrawal Project's Guide to the FDA-approved Drug Labels”.
+Instructions and links for obtaining and understanding drug labels can be found in “The Inner Compass Initiative's Guide to the FDA-approved Drug Labels”.

 U.S. Food and Drug Administration.
 Drugs@FDA: FDA Approved Drug Products.